cleareye-consulting/qmessentials/README.md

 QMEssentials is free, open-source software distributed under a permissive MIT license.
 Any individual or organization can download and use the software for any purpose, commercial or otherwise.

 **QMEssentials is in the early stages of development.
-Contributions are welcome.**
+Contributions are welcome.
+Check out the [Trello board]( https://trello.com/b/xAjdb5mN)!**